↑

 Thanks for sharing!

-This simple recipe for Turkey Cutlets with Rosemary and Thyme is ready and on the table in just 15 minutes.
+Turkey Cutlets with Rosemary and Thyme is a simple, flavorful recipe that is ready and on the table in just 15 minutes.
 Enjoy this delicious weeknight turkey dinner all year round!

 This post contains affiliate links.
 See our Disclosure Statement for more information.

-I’m not sure about other countries, but here in the United States, turkey and Thanksgiving go hand-in-hand.
-So much so, that you don’t see as many recipes for turkey the rest of the year, except maybe for ground turkey.
+Turkey and Thanksgiving go hand-in-hand so much so, that you don’t see as many recipes for turkey the rest of the year, except maybe for ground turkey recipes.

 Why This Recipe Works

-• This is such a simple, delicious recipe.
-It can be made it just 15 minutes making it a great choice for busy weeknights.
+This is such a simple, flavorful recipe.
+It can be made it just 15 minutes and requires just 6 ingredients making it a great choice for busy weeknights.

-• This is a low calorie, low carb, gluten free recipe.
+This is a naturally low calorie, low carb, gluten free recipe.

-• You can double or triple the ingredients in this recipe to use on a whole turkey.
-This recipe is perfect for company or Thanksgiving, of course!
+You can double or triple the ingredients in this recipe to use on a whole turkey.
+This recipe is perfect for company or holidays like Thanksgiving, Christmas or Easter.

 Prep!

-Rinse the turkey cutlets and pat dry with paper towels.
+Pat the turkey cutlets dry with paper towels.

 Create!